oroinc/documentation/user_guide/workflow_management.rst

 .. caution::

-    Each entity may have unlimited number of workflows related to it, but only one of them can be active.
+    Each entity may have an unlimited number of workflows related to it, but only one of them can be active.

 	When a new workflow is activated for an entity, all the workflow data for the entity is reset.

 - Clone the workflow: |IcClone|.
-Copy of the workflow is created and can be customized.
+A copy of the workflow is created and can be customized.

 - Get to the :ref:`View page <user-guide-ui-components-view-pages>` of the channel:  |IcView|